Expecting your first baby?

 3.1: Visit While the New Baby is Awake

 A baby sleeps through most of the day, though.
-So if you catch the baby asleep when you arrive, just talk to another person, like the baby’s family, in a different room.
+So if you catch the baby asleep when you arrive, just talk to another person in a different room, like the baby’s family.

 If the walls are thin, talk in hushed tones to keep the newborn baby calm and well-rested.